 A port-wine nevus may occur without a leptomeningeal angioma and its accompanying neurologic signs; in such cases, the eyes and eyelids may or may not be involved.
 Rarely, a leptomeningeal angioma occurs without the port-wine nevus and ocular involvement.

-Neurologic complications include seizures, focal neurologic deficits (eg, hemiparesis), and intellectual disability.
+Neurologic complications of Sturge-Weber syndrome include seizures, focal neurologic deficits (eg, hemiparesis), and intellectual disability.

-Sturge-Weber syndrome can also cause glaucoma and vascular narrowing, which may increase risk of vascular events (eg, stroke, thrombosis, venous occlusion, infarction).
+Sturge-Weber syndrome can also cause glaucoma and vascular narrowing, which may increase risk of stroke due to thrombosis, venous occlusion, or infarction.